 It is great to watch what a great synchrony my husband and Argo have developed… Argo exactly knows when to jump and “perch” on my husband’s shoulder to be carried up or down the escalator and he seems to enjoy the ride, too.

 Things work differently when my furry companion and I are travelling alone: I rather have to plan our route assessing which tube stations have a staircase or lift alternative to escalators, because I feel over 30 kilos of dog is a bit too much for my back’s sake!

-Unfortunately Citymapper, my favourite mobility app, at the moment does not offer any accessibility option in planning your journey.
-However not everything is lost.
+Unfortunately Citymapper at the moment does not offer any accessibility option in planning your journey, but not everything is lost!

-It is true that no escalators-free tube guides are available on TfL’s website, however to plan your stress (and escalator) free journey with your dog, all you have to do is accessing TfL’s Plan a journey tool, click on Edit Preferences and select “Use stairs, not escalators” in the access options box (in case you prefer it, you can also choose to tailor your journey for step-free platform only or full-step free access).
+No escalators-free tube guides are available on TfL’s website, however there is a simple way to plan your stress (and escalator) free journey with your dog.
+All you have to do is accessing TfL’s Plan a journey tool (on tfl.gov.uk), click on Edit Preferences and select “Use stairs, not escalators” in the access options box (in case you prefer it, you can also choose to tailor your journey for step-free platform only or full-step free access).
+Below you can find some screenshots to help with a visual aid.
 Once you have typed in your start and arrival, click “plan your journey” at the bottom, and there you go!
 Your perfect escalator-free travel is served.

 Avoiding steps for dogs with mobility problems

 Recently I saw a lady with a dog on a cart.
 Of course if you have a small dog like a corgi it might not be an issue for you to carry it in case you encounter some stairs/steps.
 But what if you have a German Shepherd with dysplasia or another large-breed dog with mobility issues due to arthritis, ligament injuries, or similar?

 There is some good news.
 You can still use TfL’s Plan a journey tool, click on Edit preferences and select “Step-free to platform only” or “Full-step free access” in the access options box.